scratchbuffer/site/content/topics/web-development/static-sites/eleventy-structure-1.md

 obscure quite a bit of how the system works and will be unfamiliar for users of other static site generators.

 In order to understand Eleventy better, we will have to delay gratification just a bit longer.

+## Initialize Eleventy Config with TypeScript

+We will assume for now that